kingsfordgroup/sailfish/doc/source/salmon.rst

     OSR (a stranded paired-end protocol where the reads face away from each other, read1 comes from reverse strand and read2 comes from the forward strand)

+.. note:: Strand Matching

+    Above, when it is said that the read "comes from" a strand, we mean that the read should align with / map to that strand.
+For example, for libraries having the ``OSR`` protocol as described above, we expect that read1 maps to the reverse strand, and read2 maps to the forward strand.

 Misc
 ----